 Erla S. Haraldsdóttir works with painting, animation, video, and photomontage as a means to appropriate and restructure reality.
 An academically trained painter, she currently focuses on figurative painting where the physicality of paint and colour create space, light, and shadow.
-Her work combines photorealistic motifs with painterly brilliance and humor.
+Her work combines figurative motifs with painterly brilliance and humor.
 The works often explore how memories, emotions, and perception interact.
 Methodology is central and Haraldsdóttir’s process-driven work is often based on a combination of rules and restrictions, places or stories, and tasks assigned to her by other people.

 Haraldsdóttir studied at the Royal Institute of Art in Stockholm and the San Francisco Arts Institute with a degree from the Valand Academy of Fine Art in Gothenburg, 1998.
 Born in Reykjavík, she currently lives and works in Berlin.
-From 2011 to 2015, she was a guest professor at the Umeå Academy of Fine Arts, Sweden.